How to Save on Gas (35 Tips Inside)

 4. Coast to green lights far ahead of you.
 If it has been green for a LONG time, you might not make that light by the time you get there.
 That will force you to brake (see #1).

 5. Don’t tailgate… …In fact do the opposite.
-Leave plenty of room between you and the person behind you.
-If the person needs to slow down a little, you can coast to catch up a little instead of using your breaks.
+Leave plenty of room between you and the person in front of you.
+If the person needs to slow down a little, you can coast to catch up a little instead of using your brakes.

 6. Take three rights instead of a left.
 UPS drivers do this in metro areas like NYC and found that they save fuel that would have been spent idling.
 Only look to do this at those really difficult left turns.